 Intensified contacts during the Final Neolithic–Chalcolithic in Iberia–southern France, including common social and economic developments, with the newly created exchange networks and the demographic expansion, are potentially the mark of an expanding common ethnolinguistic community, which may be identified with an Ibero-Basque group (Villar Liébana 2014).

-Neolithic Iberians show a large proportion of hunter-gatherer ancestry, continued in ca. 23% for Middle Neolithic and ca. 27% for Chalcolithic populations, from a source different to La Braña and well before the dates of the samples investigated, which suggests admixture events with non-local sources between the Early and Middle Neolithic period.
-While Neolithic samples from Iberia and south-western France include mixed G2-P287, I2-M438, and R1b1b-V88 lineages, approximately three-quarters of the reported Iberian/France Late Neolithic–Chalcolithic Y-chromosome haplogroups are I2-M438 subclades (Martiniano et al. 2017; Lipson et al. 2017; Gunther et al. 2015; Valdiosera et al. 2018; Olalde, Brace, et al. 2018):
+Neolithic individuals from Iberia and France show a large proportion of hunter-gatherer ancestry, continued in a mean of ca. 25% for Middle Neolithic (higher in the north-west, lesser in south-western Iberia) and ca. 30% for Chalcolithic populations, from a source closer to north-western Iberia (Canes1-like) with admixture events that happened most likely between the Early and Middle Neolithic period.
+While Neolithic samples from Iberia and south-western France include mixed G2-P287, I2-M438, and R1b1b-V88 lineages, the majority of the reported Iberian/France Late Neolithic–Chalcolithic Y-chromosome haplogroups are I2-M438 subclades (Martiniano et al. 2017; Lipson et al. 2017; Gunther et al. 2015; Valdiosera et al. 2018; Olalde et al. 2018; Olalde et al. 2019):